CyR1en/UnityPlayerPatcher/README.md

 A specialized binary patcher designed to disable the "force-vulkan" command-line argument functionality in Unity's rendering engine for the game PEAK.
 This tool prevents forced Vulkan activation by intercepting and neutralizing the graphics API validation process at the assembly level.

+## Motivation

+PEAK's current Steam launch configuration includes "force-vulkan" as its default launch option.
+As a result, launching the game directly from Steam always applies the "force-vulkan" parameter.
+This forced Vulkan mode can cause compatibility issues, including preventing certain mods from working entirely.
+UnityPlayerPatcher addresses this by bypassing the forced Vulkan activation, allowing users to run the game and their mods without being restricted.

 ## Overview

 UnityPlayerPatcher modifies the UnityPlayer.dll binary to bypass Vulkan validation, ensuring that the "force-vulkan" command-line argument is effectively ignored.
 This is particularly useful for users experiencing compatibility issues, performance problems, or stability concerns when Vulkan is forcibly enabled through launch parameters.